 So the Pixel 5 was a break from the norm.
-Cheaper, with killer battery life and a (largely unchanged) camera that remained competitive at its aggressive price point.
-Despite its less powerful CPU, the Pixel 5 is the best Pixel yet, but it's not the true flagship a lot of enthusiasts were hoping for.
+Cheaper, with killer battery life and a (largely unchanged) camera, the Pixel 5 remained competitive at its aggressive price point.
+Despite its less powerful CPU, the Pixel 5 is the best Pixel yet, but it's not the true flagship many enthusiasts were hoping for.

-The devices were first leaked by YouTuber Jon Prosser, before Steve Hemmerstoffer (a.k.a OnLeaks) gave us a clearer look at Google's upcoming flagship.
-There's a lot to unpack, but the details point to a high-end phone likely accompanied by a high-end price tag.
-Who knows how the vanilla Pixel 6 will shake out — that phone's flat screen, larger bezels and dual camera suggest a lower price point.
-But there's little doubt that the 6 Pro will seek to challenge the best Android phones of the moment.
+Google unveiled the design and core features of the Pixel 6 and Pixel 6 Pro in a Pixel teaser today.
+While Google only revealed the processor and the camera configurations, the details point to a high-end phone likely accompanied by a high-end price tag.
+The vanilla Pixel 6's flat screen, larger bezels, and dual camera suggest a lower price point, but there's little doubt that the 6 Pro will seek to challenge the best Android phones of the moment.

-At the center of the most Googley Google phone yet will be the firm's new GS101 chip, a.k.a.
+At the center of the most Googley Google phone yet will be the firm's new Tensor processor, a.k.a.
+GS101, a.k.a.
 Whitechapel.
-The Google-designed chip will reportedly use a tri-cluster design with two ARM Cortex-A78 cores, two A76 cores, and four A55 cores.
+While specs haven't been confirmed, the Google-designed chip reportedly uses a tri-cluster design with two ARM Cortex-A78 cores, two A76 cores, and four A55 cores.
 That could put it behind the Snapdragon 888 and Exynos 2100 in terms of raw horsepower, especially in single-threaded tasks.
-But, as AC's Jerry Hildenbrand writes, GS101 doesn't need to score top marks in synthetic benchmarks to power the most premium Pixel yet.
+But, as AC's Jerry Hildenbrand writes, Tensor doesn't need to score top marks in synthetic benchmarks to power the most premium Pixel yet.

 There's more to this than just CPU cores, though.
-GS101 could save power by passing on the Cortex-X1 cores used in Qualcomm and Samsung's latest offerings and make up the difference in superior AI performance.
-Google has dabbled in custom chips in Pixels in the past, with its Pixel Visual Core, Pixel Neural Core and Titan M security chip.
-And XDA's Mishaal Rahman reports that a dedicated TPU (Tensor Processing Unit) will indeed be coming to GS101, likely a distant descendant of the Neural Core, last seen in the Pixel 4 series.
+Tensor could save power by passing on the Cortex-X1 cores used in Qualcomm and Samsung's latest offerings and make up the difference in superior AI performance.
+Google has dabbled in custom chips in Pixels in the past, with its Pixel Visual Core, Pixel Neural Core, and Titan M security chip.
+Even before the recent Pixel 6 announcement, XDA's Mishaal Rahman had reported that a dedicated TPU (Tensor Processing Unit) will indeed be coming to Google's next-gen chipset, likely a distant descendant of the Neural Core, last seen in the Pixel 4 series.

 The Pixel 6 Pro's design also screams "premium" — a refreshingly punchy aesthetic after an incredibly dull year in Pixel hardware designs.
-Steve Hemmerstoffer, who has an excellent track record with CAD leaks of upcoming phones, reveals a Pixel 6 Pro with a curved display and bezels as slim as a Galaxy S21 Ultra.
 With a 6.67-inch screen diagonal, the Pixel 6 Pro lands comfortably within "big phone" territory — the first large-screened Pixel in two years.
 Dual stereo speakers are also reportedly present, meaning the dual-tone paint job isn't the only Pixel 2 XL throwback feature in the new model.

 If you're like me, though, the main attraction of the Pixel 6 Pro will be its camera setup.
-The Pixel's main rear camera has seen only minor upgrades since the Pixel 2 series, and is long overdue a major overhaul.
-As you'll know if you listened to the Android Central podcast recently, I understand that's exactly what's coming in the Pixel 6 Pro.
-And the OnLeaks renders confirm that, with what seems to be a much larger main sensor, an ultrawide and what appears to be a periscope telephoto unit.
-(Note the telltale rectangular aperture.)
+The Pixel's main rear camera has seen only minor upgrades since the Pixel 2 series and is long overdue a major overhaul.
+Google's Rick Osterloh has confirmed that's exactly what's coming, with the decidedly chonky new camera bar around the back of the Pixel 6 accommodating much larger sensors that wouldn't be able to fit in a traditional square camera bump.

 The first couple of generations of Pixel cameras were years ahead of their time in terms of computational photography.
 But the competition has gotten better at fancy AI photo processing quicker than Google has been able to update its camera hardware.
 The Pixel 6 Pro looks set to combine Google's legendary postprocessing with its biggest hardware upgrade ever.
 The results, especially for the main camera and telephoto, could be something very special indeed.